What is a basketball cut?

 From that point, 2 could receive the ball from 3 and attempt to score around the basket via a layup or other action such as a low post move.

-The basketball diagrams below demonstrate basic examples of slot cuts on the court.
+The basketball diagram below demonstrate a basic example of a slot cut on the court.

 For the initial setup, 1 is in the right slot, 2 is on the right side wing, 3 is in the left slot, and 4 is located at the right side low post area.